Ecommerce Marketing: 33 Tips To Skyrocket Sales

 Easy, right?

-To reduce your costs, add a minimum purchase price to your free shipping offer.
+Add a minimum purchase price to your free shipping offer to reduce costs.
 More sales will make up for your outlay of shipping costs.

-Check out one of the latest LG product videos to get an idea of what works.
+Check out one of the latest LG product videos to understand what works.

 You don’t have to match the production quality, but you can use the format as a guide.